vmadjidzadeh/toll-library/README.md

 ---------
 The main entry point of this API is **toll.service.ITollManager** interface

-There is only one test class, TollTest, in which the process of booking, releasing/billing a slot is run.
+There is only one test class, [TollTest](https://github.com/vmadjidzadeh/toll-library/blob/master/TollManager/src/test/java/toll/TollTest.java), in which the process of booking, releasing/billing a slot is run.

 A class with static fields is used as database, a more elaborated process would have been to add persistency with an XML file for instance but according to me, that was one the main point of this API.

-Also some external libraries like Lombok could have been to enhance to visibility of the code.
+Also some external libraries like Lombok could have been used to enhance to visibility of the code.